 What are the issues?

 - Testing for Lynch syndrome: Research shows there could be over 200,000 people in the UK with the genetic condition but 95% do not know they have it because of a lack of systematic testing.
 Testing for Lynch syndrome should take place at diagnosis of bowel cancer as the condition can affect treatment options.
 However we’ve found that many hospitals simply don’t have the funding or enough staff to carry out the test in all bowel cancer patients.
-Find out if bowel cancer patients are being tested, at diagnosis, for Lynch syndrome in your local area and how you can take action.

 - Managing Lynch syndrome: People with Lynch syndrome should be placed in a screening or surveillance programme to receive regular colonoscopy every 18 months to two years.
 This can help reduce the chance of dying from bowel cancer by as much as 72%.
 Unfortunately, we’ve found that people with Lynch syndrome often have to wait unacceptable amounts of time for their routine appointments.
 As there is no known cure, it is crucial people with Lynch syndrome receive coordinated, timely and high quality care to reduce their lifetime risk of bowel cancer.